Britain is a land of neighbours... and proud of it!

 Other relevant stories

-Nigel Farage says he’s on the side of British workers yet invests his riches in global crypto
+Nigel Farage claims to be on the side of British workers – yet he invests his riches in global crypto, where power is concentrated among a small group of wealthy individuals

 Farage built his brand on his Trump bromance.
 Now 80% of Britons view Trump unfavourably and 64% see America negatively.
 The relationship that once helped him is becoming his biggest liability.